orojas12/simple-weather/README.md

 3. Run docker compose to start application: `sudo docker compose -f docker-compose.dev.yml up`

+4. The client app is served on `http://localhost:8080/` and server app listens on `http://localhost:8080/api`

-4. Source files will automatically be reloaded by the client and server when changed.
+5. Source files will automatically be reloaded by the client and server when changed.

 ## License